The Accords on the Future of Environmental Philanthropy (V7)

 Stay Strong in the Face of Pressure

 Grantmakers foster growth or impede it.
-Strength in this moment means holding steady in the face of pressure to retreat or conform.
+Continued support of environmental work that protects people and planet in the face of pressure to retreat shows strength.

 Fund like a Healthy Planet Requires a Healthy Democracy

 Every issue requires the planet’s well-being.
-Environmental philanthropy is inherently social and political; as a result, grantmakers must invest with awareness of the systems that sustain both people and planet.
+Environmental grantmakers must invest with awareness of the systems and political context that sustain both people and planet.

 Demonstrate Sharing Power is Possible